Superlitio

 Superlitio is a Latin rock band from Cali, Colombia formed in 1997.
 Its members are Pedro Rovetto (bass), Pipe Bravo (Lead Voice, keyboards and guitar), Alejandro Lozano (guitar), Armando Gonzalez (drums) and Dino Leandro (Machines and Ukulele).

 History

-With four independent records including the multi-awarded Tripping Tropicana (produced by Tweety Gonzalez, the same behind Fito Páez and Gustavo Cerati) and their latest album Calidosound (producer by the multi Grammy winner Rafa Sardina), the band has participated and headlined a wide variety of international festivals, reaching all corners of Colombia, Latin America, Latin US and Central America.
+The band has released independent albums, including Tripping Tropicana (produced by Tweety González) and Calidosound (produced by Rafa Sardina), and has performed at international festivals in Colombia, Latin America, the United States, and Central America.

-Throughout their career Superlitio has performed with artist such as Juanes, Café Tacuba, Julieta Venegas, Control Machete, Babasónicos, Molotov, Aterciopelados and Manu Chao.
+Throughout their career Superlitio has performed with artists such as Juanes, Café Tacuba, Julieta Venegas, Control Machete, Babasónicos, Molotov, Aterciopelados and Manu Chao.

-Apart from being nominated for the Latin Grammy Award (2004) as "Best New Artist", Superlitio has also achieved important awards and recognitions such as the LBE Music Awards (winner for "Best New Latin Alternative Artist"), SHOCK Awards (winner for "Best Recording of the Year", "Band of the Year", "Best Video" and "Best Alternative Band"), and Univision's "Premios Lo Nuestro" nomination for "Best Rock Album".
+Superlitio was nominated for the Latin Grammy Award for Best New Artist in 2004.
+The band won the La Banda Elástica (LBE) Music Award for Best New Latin Alternative Artist, and multiple SHOCK Awards, including Recording of the Year, Band of the Year, Best Video, and Best Alternative Band.
+They were also nominated for Univision's Premio Lo Nuestro for Best Rock Album.

-Superlitio has often been recognized by the local and international media as a band capable of mixing a wide range of rhythms where languages barriers are overpassed, switching from Spanish to French and English, while combining rock, hip-hop, drum n bass, jazz, funk, electronic, reggae and Latin rhythms.
+Superlitio's music incorporates Spanish, French, and English lyrics, combining elements of rock, hip-hop, drum and bass, jazz, funk, electronica, reggae, and Latin rhythms.

-Due to their musical richness Superlitio's catalogue has been highly demanded by important Colombian broadcasters who have used Superlitio's music on highly rated Colombian TV series and reality shows such as Francisco el Matematico (a TV series sold to more than 20 countries) and the Colombian version of the X Factor.
-In fact, in the summer of 2008, Superlitio reached #1 in several Colombian radio stations with the main theme and soundtrack of Dog Eat Dog, a critically acclaimed Colombian film.